jackcarey/astral-jekyll/README.md

     content.
 This allows you to edit the sections as separate files, not one continuous block of HTML.

+-   hash handling changed to force navigation to homepage. '\#work' became '/\#work'.
+To allow for off-nav pages.

+-   Filter categories and tags on /browse.
+Uses the same ‘articles’ layout as the index page.

 -   CSS

     -   Links have been refactored to use the sass folder.